 5. Compositions by Minoru Mukaiya

-Minoru Mukaiya, former keyboardist of the jazz fusion band Casiopea, is responsible for over 200 melodies at more than 110 stations in Japan.
+Minoru Mukaiya, former keyboardist of the jazz fusion band Casiopea, is responsible for over 200 melodies in more than 110 stations in Japan.
 His passion for trains and music led to the creation of unique jingles that reflect the atmosphere of each station.
-For example, the melody of Ebisu station is inspired by the commercials of Yebisu beer, connecting the music to the local history.
+For example, the melody of Ebisu Station is inspired by Yebisu beer commercials, connecting the music to the local history.

-There are so many melodies that I get lost and don't know which ones to mention.
+There are so many melodies that I get lost and don’t know which ones to mention.
 Some are classical music, but most are played in MIDI composed with 8-bit sounds.
-They remind me a lot of the sounds from the Nintendo or even simpler.
-Some stations like Shin-Okubo and Ueno play a simple phone sound.
-Check out the video below and follow all the melodies of the Yamanote line.
+Reminiscent of the sounds of the Nintendo or even simpler.
+Some stations like Shin-Okubo and Ueno play a simple telephone sound.
+Watch the video below and follow all the melodies of the Yamanote line.